attdevsupport/att-html5-sdk/sdk/doc_src/guides/techtip_sms/README.md

 ###Tip!
 Normalize the Phone Number

-Use the Att.Provider.normalizePhoneNumber method to convert the given phone number into the format required by the AT&T API Platform.
+Use the AttApiClient.normalizePhoneNumber method to convert the given phone number into the format required by the AT&T API Platform.

 <code>

     var phoneNumber = '(425)-223-0000';

-    provider.sendSms({
+    AttApiClient.sendSms({
-        address : Att.Provider.normalizePhoneNumber(phoneNumber), // will produce '4252230000'
+        addresses : AttApiClient.normalizePhoneNumber(phoneNumber), // will produce '4252230000'
         message : 'The message'
     });